mabrobotics/MD80-x-CANdle-Documentation/FAQ/intro.md

 ## Should I use FDCAN Protocol or CANOpen?

-While CANOpen is well estabilished industry standard protocol, we generally recommend using FDCAN protocol.
+While CANOpen is well established industry standard protocol, we generally recommend using FDCAN protocol.
 CANOpen provides a lot of robustness, it is more complicated and lacks flexibility and bandwidth, for many modern control systems.
 If you dont already use CANOpen, FDCAN protocol will likely be a better option.